jerometaruc/cloud-resume-challenge/README.md

 - [x] Frontend deployment with Route53, CloudFront, and S3
 - [x] Backend view counter with Lambda and DynamoDB
 - [x] CI/CD pipeline with GitHub Actions
-- [ ] Backend implementation with Terraform